-Year Ended December 31, 2017 2016 2015 Net Income (loss) (1) \$ 27,421 \$ (63,846) \$ 66,821 Weighted average number of shares of common stock outstanding 36,858 36,248 35,755 Add: Net effect of dilutive stock options and unvested restricted stock (2)(3)(4) 806 547 Weighted average number of dilutive shares of common stock outstanding 37,664 36,248 36,302 Earnings (loss) per common share: Basic earnings (loss) per common share \$ 0.74 \$ (1.76) \$ 1.87 Diluted earnings (loss) per common share \$ 0.73 \$ (1.76) \$ 1.84
+Year Ended December 31, 2018 2017 2016 Net Income (loss) (1) \$ (119,123) \$ 27,421 \$ (63,846) Weighted average number of shares of common stock outstanding 37,508 36,858 36,248 Add: Net effect of dilutive stock options and unvested restricted stock (2)(3)(4) 806 Weighted average number of dilutive shares of common stock outstanding 37,508 37,664 36,248 Earnings (loss) per common share: Basic earnings (loss) per common share \$ (3.18) \$ 0.74 \$ (1.76) Diluted earnings (loss) per common share \$ (3.18) \$ 0.73 \$ (1.76)

 (1) The Company's net income for 2017 was favorably impacted by U.S. tax reform legislation that was enacted in December 2017.
 As a result of tax reform, the Company recorded a benefit of \$125,225 related to the repricing of its deferred tax liabilities.
 Such benefits were reduced primarily by tax expense related to credits that may not be utilized prior to their expiration.
-Excluding these one-time tax items from the Company's December 31, 2017 results, its net loss would have been \$(82,687) or \$(2.24) per diluted share for the year ended December 31, 2017.
-See Note 9 for further information.
+Excluding these non-recurring tax items from the Company's December 31, 2017 results, its net loss would have been \$(82,687) or \$(2.24) per diluted share for the year ended December 31, 2017.
+See Note 11 for further information.

-(2) The Company had 185 anti-dilutive stock options for the year ended December 31, 2017.
+(2) Due to a net loss for 2018, the Company excluded from the calculation of loss per share the effect of equity awards representing the rights to acquire 583 shares of common stock for the year ended December 31, 2018.
+The Company had 185 anti-dilutive stock options for the year ended December 31, 2017.
 Due to a net loss for 2016, the Company excluded from the calculation of loss per share the effect of equity awards representing the rights to acquire 975 shares of common stock for the year ended December 31, 2016.
-The Company had 322 anti-dilutive stock options for the year ended December 31, 2015.
 Stock options are anti-dilutive when the exercise price of the options is greater than the average market price of the common stock for the period or when the results from operations are a net loss.

-(3) For the years ended December 31, 2017, 2016 and 2015, the 2019 convertible senior notes issued in August 2012 were not dilutive, as the average price of the Company's stock was less than the effective conversion price of such notes.
+(3) For the years ended December 31, 2018, 2017 and 2016, the 2019 convertible senior notes issued in August 2012 were not dilutive, as the average price of the Company's stock was less than the effective conversion price of such notes.
 It is the Company's stated intention to redeem the principal amount of its 2019 convertible senior notes in cash and the Company has used the treasury method for determining potential dilution in the diluted earnings per share computation.
-See Note 6 for further information.
+See Note 8 for further information.

 (4) Dilutive unvested restricted stock units are expected to fluctuate from quarter to quarter depending on the Company's performance compared to a predetermined set of performance criteria.
-See Note 8 for further information regarding certain of the Company's restricted stock unit awards.
+See Note 10 for further information regarding certain of the Company's restricted stock unit awards.

-4. Defined Contribution Plan
+5. Defined Contribution Plan

 The Company offers a 401(k) plan to all full-time employees.
 Employees must be at least eighteen years of age and have completed three months of service to be eligible for participation.
 Participants may elect to defer up to 60% of their compensation, subject to certain statutorily established limits.
 The Company may elect to make annual matching and profit sharing contributions to the 401(k) plan.
-In response to weak market conditions, the Company temporarily ceased matching contributions to the 401(k) plan and has not matched any contributions subsequent to December 31, 2014.
+In response to weak market conditions, the Company ceased matching contributions to the 401(k) plan and has not matched any contributions subsequent to December 31, 2014.

-5. Property, Plant and Equipment
+6. Property, Plant and Equipment